 Read the full text here.

 All authors want book reviews.
-This is a given fact.
+It is a fact.

-However, the most worthwhile reviews are gained organically, which means it is up to readers to decide if they post a book review.
+However, the most worthwhile reviews are gained organically.
+It means it is up to readers to decide when and if they will post a book review.

-Many readers do not choose to do this, so it can be slow going to attract a good number of reviews for a new book.
+Many readers do not choose to do this.
+So it is tough to attract a good number of reviews for a new book.

 Its aim is clear.
-Amazon wants customer reviews that are posted by customers, and not by click farms, inducement or illegitimate means.
+Amazon wants customer reviews from customers and not from click farms, inducement, or illegitimate means.

 Trying to garner the review system now can only lead to problems.